 Practical Information

-- Phone PIN, laptop password, tablet passcode
+- Phone PIN, laptop password, device access codes

 - Email and social media passwords